 This pack not only performed great while on the bike, but it also shined while hiking and running too.

 The Syncro 10 even skied with us this spring!
 While it doesn't have the degree support of the Platypus Duthie A.M.
-10 when we loaded the pack down with more weight, it performs admirably with lighter loads.
+10 or the Osprey Skarab 18 when we loaded the pack down with more weight, it performs admirably with lighter loads.

 Are you someone who likes endurance activities like mountain biking, trail running, and hiking?
 Do you count the ounces or even grams on your back?
 If you fall into this category, the Osprey Syncro 10 just might be the hydration pack for you!